ON THIS PAGE:

 In addition to your faculty advisor, the CEC can help you determine what fellowships and grants are best suited to your professional and personal goals.
 We can provide you with resources to identify agencies and foundations that award both national and international fellowships for undergraduates.
 The Beatley Library is also an excellent resource for more information on grants and fellowships.

 Understanding the definition of each fellowship and what it offers is your starting point.
 Then, creating a planning schedule is important in preparing your application and statement of purpose.
-The following are four fellowships recommend by Simmons faculty and the CEC:
+The following are six fellowships recommend by Simmons faculty and the CEC:

 The Boren Fellowship supports students who wish to study in underrepresented areas of the world and provides up to $20,000.
 The award requires a minimum of 3 months and a maximum of 24 months of overseas work, domestic study, or a combination of the two.
 Applicants are expected to work for a national security agency with the Federal Government.
 The deadline for the Boren Fellowship is in late January and recipient notification is in early May.
 For more information, visit the Boren Fellowship site.